Clarium Capital: Function and history

 Clarium was an employee-owned firm that invests in public equity (primarily in micro-cap companies), fixed income, and hedging markets.
-Unlike most funds, which charge clients about a 2% management fee of their total assets invested and an additional 20% performance fee of the increase in the fund's net asset value, Clarium charged a 0% management fee and a performance fee of 25%.
+Unlike most funds, which charge clients about a 2% management fee for their total assets invested and an additional 20% performance fee of the increase in the fund's net asset value, Clarium charged a 0% management fee and a performance fee of 25%.

-The company stopped working while Thiel worked at PayPal, and resumed in 2002.
+The company stopped working while Thiel worked at PayPal and resumed in 2002.
 In 2008, Clarium moved its headquarters from San Francisco to New York City.
 In June 2010 Thiel closed the New York office to consolidate the company into one location at its San Francisco office.
 By 2011, the company had shrunk by 90%.
 It was considered defunct by 2013.

 Performance

 2002

-Through a series of correct bets in the energy markets that global demand would cause an oil shortage, Clarium's 2002 performance was described by a 2009 Wall Street Journal article as "impressive".
+Clarium's 2002 performance, a series of correct bets in the energy markets that global demand would cause an oil shortage, was described by a 2009 Wall Street Journal article as "impressive".